Acute Care Nurse Practitioner (Adult Gerontology)

 The skills gained from the program will allow graduates to provide a spectrum of care ranging from disease prevention to acute and critical care management.
 This also includes stabilizing critically ill patients, preventing complications, restoring maximum health, providing palliation and end-of-life care.

 About the program

-The AGACNP educational program is designed as a face to face immersion program at the Oregon Health & Science University's (OHSU) academic medical center.
+The AGACNP educational program is designed as a hybrid immersion program at the Oregon Health & Science University's (OHSU) academic medical center.
 Throughout the didactic program, students accumulate supervised clinical hours on many of OHSU's clinical interprofessional teams.

 Experiences may include rotations in general surgery, trauma surgery, trauma ICU, neuro ICU, cardiothoracic ICU, urology, cardiology, electrophysiology, bone marrow transplant and others.
 Students rotate through these various clinical teams to gain experience managing a wide range complex chronic, acute and critically ill patients.
 During clinical rotations, students are expected to participate as an active team member.
 In addition, students are included in many interprofessional educational opportunities with resident physicians, pharmacists, and other students.

 AGACNP students will complete courses in assessment, diagnosis and treatment of adults and older adults.
 Students receive a strong background in pharmacology, diagnostic reasoning and decision-making skills.
 Some courses are available online, but all clinical related courses for the program are completed in a face to face format.
 Additional coursework will emphasize interprofessional education, geriatric syndromes, health promotion in vulnerable adults and the development of the AGACNP role.

 This program offers a practice-focused curriculum that will support an entry into a career trajectory for those pursuing expert clinical practice and leadership.